metas-mk/100-days-of-code/r2-log.md

     - Action dispatched
     - Reducer run
     - All above happens in fractions of a ms. The data return from an async call takes much longer.

+### R2D29 - August 18th, 2019

+#### Syncronous action vs. Asyncrononus action creator

+- Syncronous action creator: instantly returns an action object with data ready to be directly processed by reducers
+- Asyncronous action creator: takes some amount of time for it to get its data ready to be consumed